slowernews/wisdom-tldr/README.md

 > *'Assume Formlessness.' -- Robert Greene (48th law of power)*

-CHALLENGE: Unpredictability can work against you, specially if you are in a subordinate position.
+CHALLENGE: Unpredictability can work against you, specially if you are in a subordinate position, it reduces trust [trust](#)

 ===
 ###On attacking